-This analysis aims to answer two key questions: (i) how TBMs and SSMs maintain and reshape coherent global feature manifolds across layers; and (ii) whether these manifolds evolve smoothly or undergo abrupt shifts as depth increases.
-Understanding these clarifies whether long-range dependencies are preserved or degraded as representations propagate through the network.
+This analysis aims to answer two key questions: {(i) how similar are the sets of token representations between any two layers (global structure), and (ii) how much these representations change on average as we move through the layers of the models.} Understanding these clarifies whether long-range dependencies are preserved or degraded as representations propagate through the network.

-\paragraph{Setups.} To investigate how holistic layer-level features evolve across layers, we adopt the CKA metric \cite{cka}, which measures the similarity between layer representations in a geometry-aware manner.
-CKA provides insight into how the overall feature manifold transforms as the model deepens.
-To complement CKA, we define two additional metrics: \textit{Smoothness (Sm)}, measuring the local consistency of layerwise changes, and \textit{Stability (St)}, quantifying the global variability of representations through the network.
-Lower values of Sm and St indicate smoother, more stable evolution of feature spaces across layers.
-Together, these metrics offer a comprehensive view of representation dynamics at the layer-level.
-The formulas for Sm and St are:
+\paragraph{Setups.} To compare layer-wise representations, we adopt the CKA metric \cite{cka} to measure similarity between layer representations.
+Specifically, we define two layer variance measures: \textbf{Layer-local} $V_\text{loc}$ and \textbf{Layer-global Variance} $V_\text{glob}$: